Breaking Through Terraform's Ceiling: A New Approach to IaC State Management

 Today's Infrastructure Needs

-- Scale: Organizations manage thousands of resources
+- Scale: Organizations manage thousands and some times tens of thousands of resources

 - Distribution: Teams are global and work asynchronously